AntonioND/volumetric_shadow_demo/readme.md

 The "Volumetric Shadow Demo" is an NDS graphics hardware technology demo, which is mainly targeted towards new NDS developers, who want to see how to activate and utilize some of the NDS' graphics hardware features.
+Read the [tutorial](./volumetric-shadows-nds.tutorial.md) to understand how to achieve this effect in your own programs.

-It was originally built with devkitARM R23b, libnds 20071023 and libfat 20070127, using the `touch_look` example of libnds as base.
+This demo was originally built with devkitARM R23b, libnds 20071023 and libfat 20070127, using the `touch_look` example of libnds as base.
 Credit and thanks go out to their respective authors.
 Credit also goes to gabebear for his scissor pick matrix implementation.